“You will never know where you stand with a narcissist, so it’s better to stand without one.”

 Coverts tend to use Passive Aggressive manipulation, although overts can also.
-Some covert narcissists, deal with conflict or situations in passive-aggressive ways, often acting indirectly aggressive, which most narcissists can do, coverts do so most of the time, the show resistance to requests from those around them in more subtle ways, than the obvious covert who will tell you straight out, “I’m not doing that.”
+Some covert narcissists deal with conflict or situations in passive-aggressive ways, often acting indirectly aggressive, which most narcissists can do, coverts do so most of the time, the show resistance to requests from those around them in more subtle ways, than the obvious covert who will tell you straight out, “I’m not doing that.”
 Or “I do things my way.”
 A covert might actually agree with a shrug of the shoulders, say “of course.”
 “Yes.”
 Or “as you wish.”
 When You ask them if they could help you out, then sit and do nothing, they might be sullen, sit and procrastinate or be stubborn about it, yet not actually do it.
-When you ask why they didn’t, they might make up excuses, or say things like.
+When you ask why they didn’t, they might make up excuses or say things like.
 “I thought you meant this.”
 Or “I forgot because you didn’t remind me.”
 And still not bother even though they agreed.
 They will conveniently forget.
 So if you ask them to grab something and they don’t, it’ll be.
 “You forgot to remind me.”
-You feel let down as you thought they would, yet can not really say anything as it could be a mistake.
+You feel let down as you thought they would, yet you can not really say anything as it could be a mistake.
 Now good people do forget and will often try to make it up.
-Covert conveniently forget on a regular basis, gaslight by saying “I forgot.”
+Covert conveniently forget on a regular basis, gaslight by saying, “I forgot.”
 They shrug their shoulders and never do anything about it.

-They have an explanation for everything with their Word Salad, so they do trick our brains with great ease, you really need to pay close attention to your gut instinct, if something feels off, even if you don’t know it, trust your intuition.
+They have an explanation for everything with their Word Salad, so they do trick our brains with great ease.
+You really need to pay close attention to your gut instinct.
+If something feels off, even if you don’t know it, trust your intuition.

 When they get caught out with a lie, they will not back down, and they can be sat eating your chocolate someone brought you for Christmas, while theirs is sat sealed, and if you ask them, they will gaslight you with more lies, “you said I could have it.”
 Even though you didn’t so, you end up questioning yourself or feeling guilt for pulling them up on taking something without asking that’s yours.
-Where healthy people just wouldn’t do it, or if they ate all theirs and were super hungry, they’d most likely ask, or if they did and got caught they’d slump their shoulder, apologise and offer to get you another, as narcissists believe they are entitled and have every right to what they want.
-Their wants come above all others needs, so they often think they’ve done nothing wrong, and stand firm, that they are not in the wrong.
+Where healthy people just wouldn’t do it, or if they ate all theirs and were super hungry, they’d most likely ask, or if they did and got caught, they’d slump their shoulder, apologise and offer to get you another, as narcissists believe they are entitled and have every right to what they want.
+Their wants come above all others needs, so they often think they’ve done nothing wrong and stand firm, that they are not in the wrong.
 Their image is more important than reality, and they will not back down, often with word salad, false apologies, or blame-shifting, they will convince others doing all they can, gaslighting, sulking silent treatments.
 That their reality is fact and that you are wrong, with or without evidence.
 They are always right.